amitxv/PC-Tuning/docs/physical-setup.md

 - Keep HPET/ High Precision Event Timer enabled.

-    - On AMD systems with newer AGESA firmware, disabling this setting will have no effect
+    - On AMD systems with newer AGESA firmware, disabling this setting will have no effect.

 - Disable integrated graphics if not in use.

 - Windows 7 requires Compatibility Support Module (CSM) to be enabled.

-- Disable Secure Boot
+- Disable Secure Boot.

 ## Minimizing Interference